Policy Search in Continuous Action Domains: an Overview

 \section{Acknowledgments}

 Olivier Sigaud was supported by the European Commission, within the DREAM project, and has received funding from the European Union's Horizon 2020 research and innovation program under grant agreement $N^o$ 640891.
-Freek Stulp was supported by the HGF project ``Reduced Complexity Models''.
+Freek Stulp was supported by the HGF project ``Reduced Complexity Models'' and received funding from the European Commission through the project H2020 AnDy (GA no. 731540).
 We thank David Filliat, Nicolas Perrin and Pierre-Yves Oudeyer for their feedback on this article.